Let's cut to the chase. I won't keep you guessing about my rates. I follow industry standards for copywriting and copyediting. Prices start from:

 A 2019 survey by the ProCopywriters’ Network (the UK's largest association for commercial writers) found an average day rate of £349.
 My day rate starts from £290 (proofreading only).
 To find out more about the survey, go to ProCopywriters.

 I do ask for a brief before starting work (I like to get a steer from my clients and get under the skin of what’s needed and why).

-I do charge a cancellation fee if the work is withdrawn after commission (because I need to schedule in the work and may have turned down other offers if there's a clash of deadlines).
+I do charge a cancellation fee if the work is withdrawn after commission (50% of the total fee).

 A few don'ts